School Science Lessons

 Choline, (Experiments)

-Chromatography, Separation, (Experiments)
+Chromatography, Separate by, (Experiments)

 "Chroming", "huffing", (inhalant abuse)